-Sun safety in schools: what you need to know
+Sun safety and shade in schools: what you need to know

 Posted on | Posted in Education

-As the temperature steadily increases and we begin enjoying some much-needed sunny days, it’s important to remember the importance of sun safety, particularly in schools.
-Make playing and learning outdoors in school both safe and fun with our tips and advice for sun safety in schools.
-We’ve answered some of the most commonly asked questions about sun safe schools – here’s what you need to know.
+In the hotter summer months, it’s important to remember the importance of sun safety and the need for shade in schools.
+We’ve answered some of the most asked questions about how to be more sun-safe in schools – here’s what you need to know.

 How can I protect my skin from sun in school?